geyang/ml_logger/ml-dash-server/notes/README.md

 ## ToDos

-- [x] fix id to be absolute w.r.t `Args.logdir`
+do these after the frontend is working
-    > right now it is the server absolute path.
+- [ ] actually return aggregated metric series

-    Now all uses `join(Args.logdir, self.id)`.
-We could replace this with a helper function.
+- [ ] add rolling average window

-- [ ] add metric query to root query.
+not working on.
 - [ ] unify `project`, `directory`, and `experiment` with the same master type
 - [ ] make the sample experiment 500MB large.
 - [ ] navigate to child context